Illicit financial flows and the extractives sector on the African continent: Impacts, enabling factors and proposed reform measures

-In this article I will describe illicit financial flows (IFFs) in the context of the extractives sector in Africa.
-I will summarizetheir adverse economic, political and environmental impacts and identify gaps in current legislation and policy; and weaknesses in national tax systemsI propose specific actions to strengthen effectiveness of current legal and regulatory measures, achieve policy coherence,and increase domestic resource mobilization.Definition of Illicit Financial Flows
+This article is based on research in the literature on illicit financial flows (IFFs) in the context of the African extractives sector.
+It summarizes the adverse economic, political, and environmental impacts of IFFs and identifies key gaps in current legislation and policy and weaknesses in national tax systems.
+Specific actions to strengthen the effectiveness of current legal and regulatory measures are proposed.

 Journal ASAP permits its authors to post submitted or published essays on personal websites or institutional repositories while mentioning the essay’s current status with the journal.